Pandeli Sotiri

-Pandeli Sotiri (1842–1892) was a teacher that acted as director of the first Albanian school of modern times in Korçë.
+Pandeli Sotiri (1842–1892) was a teacher who acted as director of the first Albanian school of modern times in Korçë.
 Sotiri was one of the most important Rilindas figures that contributed in the propagation of the Albanian language.
 He also worked on one of the versions of the Albanian alphabet.
 The Congress of Monastir based Albanian's alphabet mostly on Sotiri's precedent work.